COVID-19 Vaccine Makers Top List of 2021’s Most Innovative Biotechs

 In line with GSK’s commitment to CRISPR, Sherlock Biosciences, a CRISPR-based diagnostics company, recently developed the first CRISPR-based SARS-CoV-2 test kit authorized by the U.S. Food and Drug Administration.

-Atomwise relies on AI to assist in structure-based small-molecule drug discovery for its partners Eli Lilly and Bridge Biotherapeutics.
-In mid-2020, Atomwise expanded a strategic partnership with Chinese biopharm company Hansoh Pharma to develop new oncology therapies.
+Atomwise is another one on the list of top vaccine makers that relies on AI to assist in structure-based small-molecule drug discovery for its partners Eli Lilly and Bridge Biotherapeutics.
+In mid-2020, Atomwise expanded a strategic partnership with Chinese biopharma company Hansoh Pharma to develop new oncology therapies.
 The company also has advanced a project with Bayer to produce novel products that protect crops.

 Hardware and software company 10X Genomics develops products for single-cell analytics to help researchers detect changes in tissues or tumors at the cellular level.
 The company had around 250 patents issued in 2020 and approximately 500 waiting in the queue.